andreasg123/portfolio-tracker/README.md

 Stock Portfolio Tracker
 =======================

-This web-based app keeps track of a U.S. stocks in a portfolio of brokerage accounts.
+This web-based app keeps track of U.S. stocks in a portfolio of brokerage accounts.
 Accounts holding mutual funds are supported too, as long as quotes for those mutual funds can be retrieved via their symbols (e.g., `FSMAX`).